CyberMiles/tim-research/scatter_integration/scatter_integration.md

 ```

 ## Step 2 - Funding some accounts on the official CyberMiles Testnet
-//The following command will create a new account
+The following command will create a new account
 ```
 personal.newAccount()
 0x8e91cd2b624882a46380bcea561fa5aa2d768755
 ```
-//Run this again so that we have two accounts to play with
+Run this again so that we have two accounts to play with
 ```
 personal.newAccount()
 0x3e06c3f127aaa3d93bb22b13fd59dc5257a52d5a